 The recent outcropping of services that analyze the effect of social media sentiment on stock prices is a clear declaration that social media tangibly influences the value of publicly traded companies.
 It is also a major touchpoint in the ongoing line of inquiry that attempts to ascribe clear ROI metrics and dollar values to social media for business, whether we are speaking about public or private companies.

-To date, most analyses of social media for business have sought to establish its value in terms of the other facets of sales and marketing that it facilitates.
-Social media, for example, can be viewed as a tool to speed up sales, as a top-of-the-funnel lead generator, or as an SEO booster.
+To date, most analyses of social media for business have sought to establish its value in terms of the other facets of B2B sales and marketing that it facilitates.
+Social media, for example, can be viewed as a tool for speeding up sales or top-of-the-funnel lead generation, or as an SEO booster.
 What’s intriguing about the social media stock analysis suites is that they begin to speak about social media directly in terms of monetary value — a relationship that has otherwise been hard to pin down.

 What these emerging tools demonstrate is that there is a correlation between the sentiment represented by social media and business value.
 While they obviously focus on publicly traded companies, there are lessons here to be learned for all businesses, including private ones.
 The inevitable conclusion is: If your business isn’t engaged in social media at this point, you’re missing a major opportunity to positively affect your bottom line.